-The EELRT was recommended – and endorsed by Council – as part of the Scarborough Rapid Transit Network to provide local transit access within Scarborough.
-The EELRT would make it easier for people living in the corridor to access jobs, school and other important services.
-But the EELRT is also about providing a great service so that people will choose transit.
-It is about supporting the development of complete communities along the transit corridors, and attracting investment and opportunity for those who live and work in Scarborough.
+The Eglinton East LRT was endorsed by Council as part of the Scarborough Rapid Transit Network to provide local transit access within Scarborough.
+The EELRT would provide choices to people living in neighbourhoods along the route about how to access jobs, school and other important services.
+The LRT is also about supporting the development of complete communities along Eglinton Avenue and Kingston Road, connecting the University of Toronto, Scarborough campus, and attracting investment and opportunity for those who live and work in Scarborough.

 The recommended concept in the Scarborough-Malvern LRT Environmental Assessment (approved in 2009 and upon which the Eglinton East LRT is based), contemplated an LRT running in its own travel lane in the centre of the street.
-A traffic study is currently underway analyzing existing transportation conditions and future conditions with the LRT-in-place.
-The study will provide recommendations for optimizing the corridor for LRT, traffic (including cyclists), and pedestrians.
+A robust traffic model has been developed and updated.
+Stemming from the findings of this work, a grade separation (i.e. LRT in a tunnel) is being planned in the area of Kingston-Lawrence and Morningside.

 Safety is a priority.
 The wide LRT stop platforms are accessed via accessible signalized intersections/crosswalks and there is a physical barrier between the platform and adjacent road lane.
 Safety and accessibility will be key considerations throughout the planning and detailed design process.

 Several existing bus routes would be modified or rerouted to support LRT service.

 Yes, all LRT vehicles and stops will be accessible.

 A tunnel is being planned in the area of Kingston Road, Lawrence Avenue East and Morningside Avenue, based on the expected impacts to traffic if it were to run on the surface.
 Full grade separation is not being contemplated for the Eglinton East LRT because there is room to accommodate the LRT without significant impacts to traffic.